ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 ![Source migration 39](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source39.png)

 Disregard this piece of advice by clicking on Cancel.
+In the migration cancel window, click OK.
 The runtime migration will be done in the following sections.

 ### Tidy your development environment